tparchman/GAIN_summer2021/day_one/unixII_primer.md

 ### In terminal text editors

 To access and edit text *within* the terminal, there are many editors (`vim`, `emacs`, etc.) you can use.
 For this course, I suggest `nano`, which will be avaialable on your system.
 Why would you want to use a keyboard controlled only in-terminal text editor instead of something like TextWrangler?
-Once we start working on remote servers, the time and place for such usage will become more clear.
+Once you start working on remote servers, the time and place for such usage will become more clear.
 For now, just know it exists as an option, but do not make your life harder by trying to write your first bash or python programs in `nano`.
 <p>&nbsp;</p>

 ## 3. Compression and decompression using gzip and gunzip